Language selection

 African Development Bank

-The African Development Bank (AfDB) provides financing to African governments and private companies investing in the bank's regional member countries (RMC).
+African Development Bank Group (AfDB) provides financing to African governments and private companies investing in the bank's regional member countries (RMC).

 The AfDB comprises three entities:

-The overarching objective of the AfDB is to spur sustainable economic development and social progress within regional member countries, and thereby contribute to poverty reduction efforts.
+The overarching objective of the AfDB is to spur sustainable economic development and social progress within regional member countries, and thereby contribute to poverty reduction efforts through the High 5s (Light up and Power Africa; Feed Africa; Industrialize Africa; Integrate Africa; and Improve the Quality of Life for the People of Africa).
 The AfDB pursues this objective by mobilizing and allocating resources for investment in RMCs, and providing policy advice and technical assistance to support regional development efforts.

 Canada is a key development partner to the AfDB and supports the Bank on numerous initiatives fostering sustainable growth.
 A core area of focus for Canada is the empowerment of women and girls in the region, along with environmental and climate action initiatives, inclusive governance, and peace and security.

-Regions with fastest growth in funding are Southern Africa and Central Africa.
-Between 2015-2020, Canada supplied an average of 0.7% of goods and services with the most success in the power sector.
+Regions with fastest growth in funding are western and eastern Africa.
+Between 2019-2023, Canada supplied an average of 0.75% of contracts with 85% of services and 15% of goods with the most success in the power sector.

 Procurement processes